 Employers should be aware that to calculate final pay accurately under the Scheme regulations, they will need complete pensionable salary data for the 13 years before the member’s Scheme membership ended.
 If Scheme membership ends before 2008 Scheme NPA (usually 65), the same final pay figure is used in underpin calculations.
 If the member remains active beyond their 2008 Scheme NPA, the employer must supply the final pay figure for the year ending on the 2008 Scheme NPA to calculate the underpin.

-An employee who has a period of absence due to a trade dispute, authorised unpaid leave of absence or unpaid additional maternity or adoption leave or unpaid shared parental leave may choose to pay Additional Pension Contributions (APCs) to cover the amount of pension ‘lost’ during that absence.
+An employee who has a period of absence due to a trade dispute, authorised unpaid leave of absence or unpaid additional maternity, additional adoption leave, shared parental leave, parental bereavement leave or neonatal care leave may choose to pay Additional Pension Contributions (APCs) to cover the amount of pension ‘lost’ during that absence.
 If that absence falls in the final pay period, whether the member pays APCs will affect the final pay calculation.

 If the employee elects to pay APCs (or shared cost APCs) to cover the whole amount of pension ‘lost’ during an absence, the employee is treated as having received the pay they would have received but for the absence when working out their final pay.